neo4j/docker-neo4j/README.md

 ## Neo4j HA

+(This feature is only available in Neo4j Enterprise Edition.)

 In order to run Neo4j in HA mode under Docker you need to wire up the containers in the cluster so that they can talk to each other.
 Each container must have a network route to each of the others and the `NEO4J_HA_ADDRESS` and `NEO4J_INITIAL_HOSTS` environment variables must be set according (see above).

 Within a single Docker host, this can be achieved using container names and links as follows.